Above Scandal

 Janga said: The Canadian setting makes it a standout, and Cathy and Ryan and their tangled relationships give readers an interesting story.
 I like novels rich in context, and Leacott generously provides that.
 In addition to the complex familial relationships are a host of minor characters who lend credibility to the central characters and their place in Clarence Bay.
 The secret baby plot is one often used in romance, but Leacott gives it a twist that will catch some readers by surprise. >>> read the full review at Just Janga

-Jessi said, “I absolutely loved Above Scandal!
+Jessie at The Book Cove said “I absolutely loved Above Scandal!
 For those of you that are wondering what small town life is like – just read this book (hah!).
 Seriously though.
 Having grown up in a small town myself, I can appreciate the skill that it takes to keep a secret…well…secret.
 And even if it’s the tiniest secret in the world, the gossip troupes have a way of figuring it out and turning it into the biggest talk of the town!
-So you can only imagine what happens when something big really does hit a small town.” >>> read the full review at The Book Cove.
+So you can only imagine what happens when something big really does hit a small town.

 4StarRatingKAME Book Reviews said, “Whoever chose the title of this book (that would be me~JL), they chose well.
 This book had a great plot, and a few scandalous subplots; all trying to poke holes at Ryan’s campaign platform of transparency.
 When the story was done there were so many little tidbits of story left over from secondary characters I can not wait to see where they all pick up in the next book.” >>> read the full review at TBQ’s Book Palace.